 IT Services news

-A phishing attempt is circulating with the subject line: "Suspicious Activity - Security Email Alert".
-The message says that your account has been used from a different location, and you need to verify your account withing 48 hours.
+A phishing attempt is circulating with the subject line "Outlook/Login-Mail".
+The message says that some incoming emails are blocked, and that you need to unlock them.
 A sample of the email is shown below.